 This pregnant young woman is given the responsibility to take breakfast to the passer-through staying at the jail.
 She hasn’t told her husband about the baby, but she is glowing.
 She is kind, stunningly attractive, and just as innocent as the rest of the female horror characters.
-What the psychopath Keller does to her cannot be put into words here, and he leaves her, and her unborn child, like so much garbage, raped atop the desk.

 Captain Russell Johnson

 Part of the Virginia State Patrol, Johnson is the cop who contacts Rush about Keller the psychopath.
 He thinks they have time to get the convict because he is in a cell, but an emergency nine-one-one over the computer from Thompson Trails is cut off, and there is no power or phone service.
 Now, he and another cop, along with backup, race against time and the weather to get to the town and stop the horror that is already well underway.